Tic-tac-toe variants: Number Scrabble

 There is a game that is isomorphic to tic-tac-toe, but on the surface appears completely different.
 It is called Pick15 or Number Scrabble.
 Two players in turn say a number between one and nine.
 A particular number may not be repeated.
 The game is won by the player who has said three numbers whose sum is 15.
 If all the numbers are used and no one gets three numbers that add up to 15 then the game is a draw.
 Plotting these numbers on a 3×3 magic square shows that the game exactly corresponds with tic-tac-toe, since three numbers will be arranged in a straight line if and only if they total 15.

 Word Tic-tac-toe

 Another isomorphic game uses a list of nine carefully chosen words, for instance "eat", "bee", "less", "air", "bits", "lip", "soda", "book", and "lot".
 Each player picks one word in turn and to win, a player must select three words with the same letter.
 The words may be plotted on a tic-tac-toe grid in such a way that a three in a row line wins.

+Dexterity variants

+Tic tac toe can be played by integrating element of dexterity to place the markers.
+Objects such as balls can be thrown to a grid (which can be made from other objects such as glasses) to get three marks in a row, leaving elements of probability for the markers to be landed at the intended spot and stimulating physical exercises.